 With seller financing, the buyer and seller get to negotiate the terms of the agreement such as down payment, interest rate, and loan duration.
 This provides both parties more flexibility and allows them to close much faster.
 There’s also no origination fees or hidden bank fees that are often required with a mortgage.
 You can learn more about seller financing here.

-To help buyers find homes where sellers are ready to offer financing, we offer platform that specializes in safe and secure seller financing.
+To help buyers find homes where sellers are ready to offer financing, we offer a platform that specializes in safe and secure seller financing.
 No wait for a lender or bank to get back to you, or fees paid to a bank and mortgage broker.
 We have vetted sellers on the platform as well as their listings so you can be assured the homes are verified.
 And if you have any questions, HonestDeed provides one-on-one customer support to help you navigate the process.

 If you’re ready to stop paying expensive rent and want to get into your dream home faster, and more affordably, visit HonestDeed and learn more.
 Renting versus buying is an important and difficult decision, especially when prices are so volatile.
 We recommend being open-minded to alternative ways to help you buy and afford the lifestyle you deserve.